CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 All accounts that can interact with the contract or multi-signing account are registered on the contract.
 And can be rotated using the key rotation workflow.
 The workflow is triggered by the owner.
-The owner provides the new relayer coreum addresses, XRPL public keys and signing/evidence threshold.
+The owner provides the new relayer Coreum addresses, XRPL public keys and signing/evidence threshold.
 It is possible to start the keys rotation workflow in case the contract is disabled, but there is not keys rotation in-process.
 That option gives and owner an ability to rotate the keys in case the contract is disabled because of the malicious relayer, or the malicious relayer disabled it.
 Check [workflow](#rotate-keys) for more details.